Public hospital: China

 After the Cultural Revolution, public healthcare was mandatory and private hospitals became public, state run hospitals.
-Each person was taken care of by the community, both for his or her job and for his or her health.
+Each person was taken care of by the community, both for their job and for their health.
 Medicine focused mainly on primary care and basic prevention.
 The reception structures corresponded to Western dispensaries or hospitals.
 Because of the welfare state, both hospitals and dispensaries were public.
 Patients did not pay for the care they receive.
 However, in hospitals there were differences in the quality of care between managers, their families, deserving workers and other patients.
 Epidemic prevention posts was set up in 1954 throughout the country and made it possible to eradicate many epidemics.
 Large-scale vaccination campaigns and the strengthening of medical care in impoverished rural areas made it possible to prevent many diseases.
 Life expectancy rose from 35 years in 1949 to 65.86 years in 1978.

 The 1979 reform of the health system reduced public funding for hospitals from 90% to 15%.
 Hospitals must be 85% self-financing.
 As a result, patients have to pay for their health care.
 Thus, many people can no longer afford to go to hospital for treatment.
 In 2005, 75% of the rural inhabitants and 45% of the urban inhabitants stated that they could not afford to go to hospital for economic reasons.
 Urbanization and the abandonment of the countryside mean that 80% of medical resources are located in cities.
 In 2009, health expenditure represented 4.96% of GDP, or 72.1 euros per capita.
 Public funding represents 24.7% of total health expenditure.
 In comparison, public funding in the United States is 50% and it is nearly 80% in Japan and European countries.

 Since the SARS crisis in 2003, the Chinese authorities have undertaken health system reforms and health insurance revival.
 In 2006, the objectives of the health reform were defined as:

 Since 2009, an investment plan of 850 billion yuans (over 92 billion euros) was devoted to this reform.
 In order to improve public hospitals, several recommendations were published in February 2010:

-In February 2010, sixteen hospitals in sixteen different cities were designated to test this comprehensive reform.
+In February 2010, sixteen hospitals in sixteen cities were designated to test this comprehensive reform.

 In November 2010, the Council of State Affairs encouraged the development of private institutions to pluralize the offering of care.
 To this end, it introduced tax and other benefits to encourage compliance with quality standards, laws and regulations.
 By 2018 one private hospital network had 8,000 hospitals.
 "American financial firms like Sequoia Capital and Morgan Stanley have invested billions of dollars" in this network.

 According to the World Health Organization, in 2014, total expenditure on health in China reached 5.5% of GDP, i.e. $731 per capita.